Art Galleries

 Gallery Events

-The VCCA Salons are FREE and open to the public.
+All performances in the Gager Concert Series are FREE and open to the public.
 Just check in at the guard gate and let them know you are here for this event.
 SBC also offers campuswide FREE parking.

 The Janet Lowrey Gager Community Concert Series is made possible by the support of the late Forrest Gager, in memory of his wife, Janet, who served as Sweet Briar’s director of public relations.
 The series features classical music from around the world performed by Sweet Briar College faculty and students, as well as guest artists.

-The VCCA Salons are FREE and open to the public.
+All performances in the Gager Concert Series are FREE and open to the public.
 Just check in at the guard gate and let them know you are here for this event.
 SBC also offers campuswide FREE parking.